 This process explains why low-carb diets are effective.

-The Reason Low-Diets Are Effective Diets to Burn Body Fat
+The Reason Low-Carb Diets Are Effective Diets to Burn Body Fat

-When you keep you carb intake low, your blood sugar stays low.
+When you keep your carb intake low, your blood sugar stays low.

 This causes your body to shift from being a good fat-storer to being a good fat-burner.